About the tour

 In their first year, 1973, they toured global phenomenon Kenny Rogers, and news soon spread among artists that they were great to work with.
 Some of the biggest names in world would follow including Jethro Tull, The Beach Boys, Def Leppard, Glen Campbell, Donny Osmond, Michael Crawford, Michael Buble, Dudley Moore, Midnight Oil, Stevie Ray Vaughan, Iron Maiden, Motorhead, Elvis Costello, Rowan Atkinson, Joni Mitchell, George Thorogood, The Clash, Roy Orbison, Dolly Parton, Talking Heads, Alice Cooper, The Royal Philharmonic Orchestra, Yehudi Meuhin, Kris Kristofferson & Rita Coolidge, Lou Reed and many more…

-Aside from musicals, they’ve also brought some wonderful art exhibitions to New Zealand, including The Art of Banksy and last year’s hit Michelangelo: A Different View.
-This January, they will bring Renaissance: The Age of Genius – an exhibition that will see some of the greatest artists ever come to life at Auckland’s Aotea Centre.
+Aside from musicals, they’ve also brought some wonderful art exhibitions to New Zealand, including The Art of Banksy, Michelangelo: A Different View and Renaissance: The Age of Genius.

 Outside of the theatre, Tricia and Stewart have worked hard to support emerging promoters as senior members of the New Zealand Promoters Association, as well as helping young artists shine brightly.